Bonitasoft-Community/bonita-camp/README.md

 All sources are available on [Bonita Camp GitHub repository](https://github.com/Bonitasoft-Community/bonita-camp/):

-- Slides are create using reveal.js and are located in the [slides](https://github.com/Bonitasoft-Community/bonita-camp/tree/master/slides) folder
+- Slides are created using reveal.js and are located in the [slides](https://github.com/Bonitasoft-Community/bonita-camp/tree/master/slides) folder
 - Exercises are hosted using GitHub Pages.
-Source are located in [docs](https://github.com/Bonitasoft-Community/bonita-camp/tree/master/docs) folder and content is available for users at http://bonitasoft-community.github.io/bonita-camp/
+Source are located in the [docs](https://github.com/Bonitasoft-Community/bonita-camp/tree/master/docs) folder and content is available for users at [http://bonitasoft-community.github.io/bonita-camp/](http://bonitasoft-community.github.io/bonita-camp/)
-- Folder [exercices](https://github.com/Bonitasoft-Community/bonita-camp/tree/master/exercices) is a legacy folder and should be removed once training Spanish version update is done

 ### Build instructions for slides